In Alphabetical Order:

 Fab Alberico’s teaching practice grew naturally out of his commitment to his own journey, which is guided by a curiosity about what health, wholeness and community really mean.
 Through Yoga, he has found that opening the physical body inevitably leads to unlocking potential within, discovering along the way those unique abilities that allow us to live more integrated and satisfying lives.
 Precise alignment, inspiring quotes, poetry, music… all are woven into his classes in a way that directs focus inward, revealing that calm abiding space where negative patterns can dissolve over time, releasing tension and restoring mobility of the body, mind, and spirit.
 In addition to his first teacher training at Moksana, he completed a Yoga Therapy Program at Pacific Rim College, and is a certified yogahour® teacher.
 He is also a Yoga History and Philosophy nerd, as well as a dedicated Bhakti Yogi, leading Kirtans and incorporating ancient and modern live music into many of his own and others’ classes.

 Ida Manly started practicing in 1996 and completed her 250-hr teacher training at MokSana Yoga Centre in the summer of 2006.
 She completed her 500-hr teacher training at the Kripalu Center in 2008/2009 and completed the Anusara teacher training in 2009/2010 with Darren Rhodes and Christina Sell.
+She continues to study with Darren Rhodes, most recently becoming a certified yogahour® teacher in 2014.
 She is registered with Yoga Alliance as an E-RYT500.
 Her teaching is influenced by her Anusara training and includes careful attention to alignment in order to create a practice that is sustainable and injury-free for a lifetime.
 Along with this is a passion for the benefits of yoga that go beyond the physical with influences in this area from her teachers Sama Fabian and Swami Maheshananda Saraswati.
 Ida is owner and director of the studio.